-Our management will have broad discretion regarding the use of the net proceeds from this offering, and we could spend the net proceeds in ways our shareholders may not agree with or that do not yield a favorable return, if at all.
-We intend to use the net proceeds from this offering to initiate, complete enrollment, and produce top-line results relating to our three Phase 3 clinical trials, to make payments under the Pfizer License, and to build out facilities.
+Our management will have broad discretion regarding the use of the net proceeds from this offering, and we could spend the net proceeds in ways our shareholders may not agree with or that do not yield a favorable return, if any.
+We intend to use the net proceeds from this offering to initiate, complete enrollment, and produce top-line results relating to our three Phase 3 clinical trials and to make payments under the Pfizer License.
 We intend to use the remainder of the net proceeds from this offering for working capital and other general corporate purposes.
-We may also use a portion of the net proceeds to procure equipment for a tableting facility operated by us in a leased space in Ireland or to acquire or in-license additional product candidates or complementary assets or businesses; however, we currently have no agreements, commitments or understandings to complete any such transaction.
+We may also use a portion of the net proceeds to further pursue the establishment of additional sources for the manufacture of sulopenem tablets and IV vials or to acquire or in-license additional product candidates or complementary assets or businesses; however, we currently have no agreements, commitments or understandings to complete any such transaction.
 Our actual use of these proceeds may differ substantially from our current intentions.
 If we do not invest or apply the proceeds from this offering in ways that improve our operating results or our prospects, our share price could decline.